-Although Telecaster bridge pickups are best known for their famous “Twang,” more and more, guitarists are looking to coax an increased array of sounds out of their instrument.
-If you need to extend what your Telecaster can do, you’ll need to consider upgrading your bridge and neck pickups.
+Although Telecaster bridge pickups are best known for their famous “twang,” more and more, guitarists are looking to coax an increased array of sounds out of their instrument.
+If you need to extend what your Telecaster can do, should consider upgrading your bridge and neck pickups.
 Even if you simply want to improve the quality of your existing sound, an upgrade is usually the best bet.
-Below are links for the best Telecaster Bridge pickups on the market.
+Below are links for the best Telecaster bridge pickups on the market.
 Which one is right for you depends mostly on your needs as well as taste.

-If you are embarking on a project that involves upgrading or building a Telecaster, these links might help you to find some of the parts you need.
+If you are embarking on a project that involves upgrading or building a Tele, these links might help you to find some of the Telecaster guitar parts you need.
 All of these companies offer some pretty good stuff at fairly reasonable prices.
-For bodies and necks, Warmoth is probably best and offers the most options.
-Of course, they are the most expensive.
-In each case, be sure to explore all the options that each company offers and don’t be afraid to call them if you have any questions before you place your order.
+Warmoth, for example, is probably best and offers the most options for bodies and necks, but of course, they are the most expensive.
+In each case, though, be sure to explore all the options for Telecaster guitar parts that the company offers, and don’t be afraid to call them if you have any questions before you place your order.

 A reader recently asked how he could adjust the angle of the tremolo bridge on his Stratocaster.
 In his case, the bridge was leaning towards the neck.
-Adjusting this is a very simple process.
+Making a Strat bridge angle adjustment is a very simple process.
 The main thing to keep in mind is to not tighten the trem claw screws too much (covered in step # 3).
 Your goal is to have the perfect balance between the tension of the strings and the tension of the tremolo springs.